kartikluke/invoicefalcon.com/_posts/2019-11-14-invoice-email-language.md

 ---
 layout: post
-title:  "Set the language for your invoices"
+title:  "Set the language for your invoices & emails"
 category: [Design your invoice]
 teaser: "Select the language in which your invoices & emails will be sent."
 ---